 The IRS issued a statement notifying taxpayers that at-home COVID-19 tests and personal protective equipment such as face masks and hand sanitizer are both considered eligible medical expenses that can be paid or reimbursed under health flexible spending arrangements (health FSAs), health savings accounts (HSAs), and health reimbursement arrangements (HRAs).

 Are There Any Downsides?

+Despite the lengthy list of benefits, HSAs do have some potential drawbacks.
+The biggest is that if you're not enrolled in a high-deductible health plan, you won't have access to an HSA.
+Even if you are enrolled in a high-deductible health plan, that can still be problematic for making HSA contributions.
 While your premiums may be lower each month, you'll still need to have more cash available to meet your deductible if you get sick or injured and need medical care.
 The money you may intend to save in your account may be needed to meet your deductible instead.
-Alternately, any extra money that you have you may prefer to earmark for an emergency fund instead to cover unexpected expenses.
+Alternatively, you may prefer to earmark any available money that you have for an emergency fund to cover unexpected expenses.